SEDANAL is a program for the analysis of data from the Analytical Ultracentrifuge.

-Download the manual for getting started
+Download the manual for getting started and general reference

 - Johannes Walter, Peter J. Sherwood, Wei Lin, Doris Segets, Walter F. Stafford, and Wolfgang Peuker (2015) "Simultaneous Analysis of Hydrodynamic and Optical Properties Using Analytical Ultracentrifugation Equipped with Multiwavelength Detection", Analytical Chemistry, 87, 3396-3403.
 PDF